RakhithJK/axllent-mailpit-wiki/Building-from-source.md

-Go (>= version 1.8) and npm are required to compile mailpit from source.
+Go (>= version 1.8) and npm are required to compile Mailpit from source.

 ```
 git clone git@github.com:axllent/mailpit.git